-Recommendation: this can be included as part of the review of the Procedure.
+Recommendation: This will be part of the recommendations to Standards Committee in January 2021 to revise the current Procedure.

 14: Councils should report on separate bodies they have set up or which they own as part of their annual governance statement, and give a full picture of their relationship with those bodies.
 Separate bodies created by local authorities should abide by the Nolan principle of openness, and publish their board agendas and minutes and annual reports in an accessible place.